Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

+We want to stress the fact that Yuan and Zhang already showed Theorem~\ref{tm:critical-ample-height} under the hypothesis that $\mu_{f,\mathrm{Crit}} \neq 0$ on $\mathscr{M}_d^k(\C)$ (\cite[Theorem 5.3.5 (2) and Problem 6.3.9]{YZ-adelic}).
+Their approach is arithmetic in nature and allows an optimal control on the constant $C_3$, our approach has a more complex geometric flavor and permits instead a control of the multiplicative constant $C_1$.

-for all $[f]\in\mathscr{M}_d^k(\bar{\mathbb{Q}})$.
-Moreover, a subvariety $Z$ is an irreducible component of $\mathscr{M}_d^k\setminus U$ if and only if the bifurcation measure $\mu_{f,\mathrm{Crit},Z}$ of the family induced by $Z$ vanishes. \end{Theorem} For $k=1$, this result is due to Ingram \cite{Ingram_moduli} (see also \cite{GOV2}).
+For $k=1$, Theorem~\ref{tm:critical-ample-height} is due to Ingram \cite{Ingram_moduli} (see also \cite{GOV2}).
 For $k\geq 1$, Ingram also proved explicit versions of the above theorem for specific families using convenient parametrizations (e.g. \cite{Ingram_minimally_critical2, Ingram_minimally_critical}).
-In dimension 1, McMullen's result \cite{McMullen-families} implies that the algebraic subvariety where we do not have the inequality in Theorem~\ref{tm:critical-ample-height} is exactly the flexible Latt\`es family.
+In dimension 1, McMullen's result \cite{McMullen-families} implies that the algebraic subvariety $\mathscr{M}_d^1\setminus U$ where we do not have the inequality in Theorem~\ref{tm:critical-ample-height} is exactly the flexible Latt\`es family.
 Characterizing that subvariety in higher dimension is one of the main questions in bifurcation theory in higher dimension.

 In order to prove Theorem~\ref{tm:critical-ample-height}, we follow Gao and Habbeger and Dimitrov in the abelian case \cite{Gao-Habegger, Dimitrov-Gao-Habegger} to prove an estimate in a family with positive (suitable) height which compares the height of a parameter with the heights of generic point in the $m$-fiber product of $m$-fiber product of $\mathcal{Y}$.
 Our arguments are based on the early work \cite{GV_Northcott} of the first and third authors (see Theorem~\ref{tm:Gao-Habegger}).
 We then use notably Zhang inequalities \cite{Zhang-positivity} to conclude.